Analysis | Fact-checking President Biden’s 2022 State of the Union address

 Both of these figures are misleading because of the context — the impact the once-in-a-century pandemic had on jobs and federal finances.
 Jobs plunged and deficits soared in 2020 when the coronavirus struck and shuttered the worldwide economy.

 Now, the United States is emerging from a pandemic that caused huge job losses in 2020 — 9 million jobs, in fact.
-The rounds of stimulus bills — passed under Trump and Biden — certainly had an impact.
+The rounds of stimulus bills — passed under President Donald Trump and Biden — certainly had an impact.
 But they also increased the deficit.
 As the economy recovers, government finances are also returning to normal, with receipts growing rapidly.
 In the first four months of fiscal 2022, which began last October, the federal government ran a deficit of $259 billion, $477 billion (65 percent) less than at this point in fiscal 2021.

 “America used to have the best roads, bridges, and airports on Earth.
 And now our infrastructure is ranked 13th in the world.”